-

 An emerging trend is the active involvement of large businesses and industries in the installation of on-site photovoltaic systems.
 A notable example is Vienna’s airport, which has made significant investments in photovoltaic systems on rooftops and greenfield areas adjacent to the runways.
 Consequently, the airport can now meet approximately 30% of its electricity needs through these installations.

 Additionally, businesses increasingly enter into Power Purchase Agreements (PPAs) for several reasons.
 PPAs provide a secure basis for financial planning, as they guarantee the purchase of generated renewable power for several years at a fixed price.
 Alternatively, upper and lower price limits can be set.
 These bilateral agreements offer a high degree of customisation, allowing for clauses such as “take-or-pay” or “take-as-produced”.
-Additionally, businesses can enhance their image by purchasing green energy.
+Additionally, businesses can enhance their image by purchasing renewable energy.

 -

 Has the business approach noticeably changed in the last year in its engagement with renewable energy?
 If it has why is this (e.g. because of ESG, Paris Agreement, price spikes, political or regulatory change)?
+What are the key developments in renewable energy in your country over the last 12 months?

 -